Esophose/DShop3/README.md

 Fork changes:
-* Caps the minimum stock at 1
+* Caps the minimum stock, median, and max stock at 1
 * Adds a description below the item in the GUI that is not added to the actual bought item

 Supported Minecraft versions: 1.16.5 ~ 1.21